The 10 most expensive paintings ever sold1

 The idea of art as investment has been around for a long time, but it received a calculated boost in the 1960s when the London Times newspaper teamed up with Sotheby’s to periodically publish an index charting price rises in art sold at auction.
 This wily piece of PR heralded the advent of art as a lucrative asset class, promising returns that could easily outperform traditional commodities.

 In the decades since, the ‘art as investment’ trend has been breathlessly promoted by the corporate culture industries on one side and the parasitic financial industries on the other.
-These, together with the increasing global inequality that has made the super-rich super-richer, has resulted in ever more money being splashed out on art assets.
+These, together with the increasing global inequality that has made the super-rich super-richer, have resulted in ever more money being splashed out on art assets.

 You can practically hear Deloitte’s money-men salivating in their biennial Art & Finance Report as they work themselves into a frenzy over big money stats: ‘With an estimated $1.62 trillion of UHNWI [ultra-high net-worth individuals] wealth allocated to art and collectables in 2016 and an estimated $2.7 trillion by 2026.’